-Cynthia Hayes, a cancer advocate and writer, recently interviewed Thao, a cancer patient from Saigon about her experience becoming a mother and shared it on at The Big Ordeal.
+Cynthia Hayes, a cancer advocate and author of The Big Ordeal: Understanding and Managing the Psychological Turmoil of Cancer, interviewed Thao, a cancer patient from Saigon about her experience becoming a mother.
 We’ve shared Thao’s story here, but you can find the original on The Big Ordeal website.

 Thao, who lives in Saigon, was 24 when she was diagnosed with chronic myeloid leukemia (CML) and had to decide if having the child she always dreamed of would be worth the risk of stopping treatment.

 “I hadn’t seen a doctor in 12 years, but one day, I felt a sharp pain in my stomach and went to the emergency room.
 They told me that my spleen was enlarged and did some additional testing.”

 “The doctors gave me some medication and told me to come back in 10 days.
 When I came back, nothing had improved so they sent me to the blood transfusion hospital.
 There they did all sorts of tests and that’s when I learned I had CML.”

 “When they told me it was cancer, I felt empty.
 I was so afraid.
 I didn’t know what to think.
 During the daytime, I tried to act normal in front of others, but at night when I was alone, I started to think about it and was very upset.
 My family helped me get over my fears and understand that I was going to be okay.
 That really helped.
 It also helped being treated at the bone transplant hospital.
 There were a lot of other patients like me, so I could see that maybe I could get through this.
 I was really only upset for a short time.”